Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

 Policyholder behavior and guarantee fair fees are sensitive to the relationship between the cash fund appreciation rate $\eta$, the taxation level $\theta$ and the risk-free rate $r$.
 Assuming the cash fund does not outperform the risk-free rate ($\eta = 2\% < r$), the optimal dynamic withdrawal strategy suggests that policyholders avoid injecting funds into the cash account.
-This is evident in Figures \ref{fig:OptWithdraw_NoTaxTax_eta_t5_guar}, where no cash fund deposits occur.
-Effectively, withdrawals are either at the guaranteed level or higher under all taxation regimes.
-In particular, the valuation of the product remains stable in some scenarios despite differences in strategy.
+This is evident in Figures \ref{fig:OptWithdraw_NoTaxTax_eta_t4_guar} and \ref{fig:OptWithdraw_NoTaxTax_eta_t4_max} and Table \ref{tab-OptWithSummary-ScenarioAnalysis_etaVAR}, where no cash fund deposits occur when there are no taxes.
+In addition, the valuation of the product remains stable in some scenarios despite differences in strategy.
 When there are no taxes, the fair guarantee fee does not decline further as $\eta$ decreases below $r$.
 For example, while the optimal withdrawal behavior differs between $\eta = 2\%$ and $\eta = 3\%$ (both without taxation), the product's valuation remains unchanged, resulting in an identical fair guarantee fee.
 This occurs because, when $\eta < r$, withdrawing less than the guaranteed amount is suboptimal, and the cash fund is not utilized.
-Notably, the fair fee for $\eta = 2\%$ with no tax aligns with the fee observed under a ratchet without a cash fund or taxation (Table \ref{tab-FairGuaranteeFee-StaticvsDynamic}).
 Unlike the static case, the dynamic framework allows for withdrawals exceeding the guaranteed amount, which explains the greater fee in the dynamic scenario compared to the static case even if $\eta<r$.